macrokernel/nexus-ansible/README.md

 The `server_name` and `server_alias` parameters instruct Nginx to forward traffic for the specified hostnames to Nexus.
 You may specify as many `server_alias` names as you wish, or you may leave it empty or undefined.

-Setting `nexus_api_enable_creation: true` enables Nexus REST API creation features which are disabled in default installation.
-This in particular allows creation of new repositories using the Nexus REST API.

 The Nexus deployment Ansible role is able to execute a script which configures Nexus using its REST API.
-If you wish to use this feature, you may edit the `ansible/roles/install_nexus/templates/nexus-autoconfiguration.sh.j2` autoconfiguration script template and set `nexus_api_enable_creation: true` and `nexus_autoconfiguration: true` in `ansible/group_vars/all.yml` before you run the deployment.
+If you wish to use this feature, you may edit the `ansible/roles/install_nexus/templates/nexus-autoconfiguration.sh.j2` autoconfiguration script template and set `nexus_autoconfiguration: true` in `ansible/group_vars/all.yml` before you run the deployment.

 Below is an example of the autoconfiguration script which creates a Docker proxy repository:
 ```shell